 A student may take two courses outside the major, minor and General Studies requirements on a pass/fail basis.
-Study abroad courses may not be taken on a pass/fail basis.
-The pass/ fail option encourages students to enrich their educational experience in subjects outside their major/minor fields and General Studies requirements in which they may feel unable to maintain a desirable GPA.
+Study abroad courses and Study USA may not be taken on a pass/fail basis.
+The pass/fail option encourages students to enrich their educational experience in subjects outside their major/minor fields and General Studies requirements in which they may feel unable to maintain a desirable GPA.
 The decision to take a course pass/fail must be made before the first class meeting.
+To take a course pass/fail, a student can get the appropriate form in the Registrar's Office, Alamance 104 or on the Registrar's website at elon.edu/e-web/administration/registrar/Forms.xhtml.